On this page

 The CATSI Act says that the AGM must be held before the end of November each year.
 If you are unable to hold your AGM by the end of November you should lodge a request for an extension of time—apply online or download PDF form.
 Also worth considering is whether you could hold your AGM online.

 An AGM, just like any other meeting, will flow much better if it is properly planned and if certain rules and procedures are followed.

 You should check your corporation's rule book for rules about your AGM and the business to be conducted at the meeting.

-The meetings of directors are where decisions about the business of the corporation are made.
+Meetings of directors are where decisions about the business of the corporation are made.

 Corporations need to set out in their rule book how often their directors' meetings will be held.
 ORIC recommends that directors meet at least every three months.

 Below is a video called Meetings Mean Business, narrated by Brooke Boney.
 It's a remake of a 2000 video of the same name.
 The original was narrated by Jimmy Little.

 Download other templates (all Word documents under 50kb) for:

 - appointing a proxy—a person to attend a meeting on your behalf

 - if you want to propose a special resolution to replace your rule book: